preloader

 2

-1. promotion of the Tatra Mountains, Podhale, and the Kościelisko Municipality;
+1. promote Poland, Małopolska, the Tatra Mountains, Podhale, and Orawa region;

-4. promotion of ecological and safe behaviors in the mountains.
+6. popularize ecological and safe behavior in the mountains.

 3

-As part of the festival, three mountain races will be held:
+As part of the Event, four mountain races will be held:

-1. Tatra SkyMarathon (see route details in § 3 below);
+1. Tatra SkyMarathon – as part of the Merrell Skyrunner World Series (see course details in § 3 below);

-2. Tatra Trail (see route details in § 4 below);
+2. Tatra Trail as part of the Merrell Skyrunner World Series – U23 Trofeo Esteban Olivero (see course details in § 4 below);

-3. Orava Trail (see route details in § 5 below).
+3. Orava Trail (see course details in § 5 below);

 4

-The routes and their distances and elevations are based on measurements submitted to the International Trail Running Association (ITRA).
-However, they may differ in reality.
-The GPX track can be downloaded below.
+The course of the races, as well as their distances and elevation gain, are based on measurements reported to the International Trail Running Association (ITRA).
+However, in reality, these may differ.

 5